I Love Recipe

 👨🍳 Cooking Points

-The sugar crystals tenderize the meat fibers and allow the sweetness to penetrate deeply.
+The sugar particles tenderize the beef fibers and allow the sweetness to penetrate deeply – that's the secret.

-Another key is adding sesame oil (참기름, chamgireum) in two stages: once during marination and again just before turning off the heat, which significantly enhances the nutty aroma.
+Next, adding sesame oil in two stages is key: once when marinating and again just before turning off the heat, which significantly enhances the nutty aroma.

 Finally, it's crucial to stir-fry quickly over high heat for a short period.

-Don't add all the meat and vegetables at once; add them in sequence and stir-fry quickly over high heat to keep the vegetables crisp and prevent the meat from becoming tough.
+By adding the meat and vegetables sequentially, not all at once, and stir-frying rapidly over high heat, the vegetables retain their crisp texture and the meat doesn't become tough.

-This is the secret to bringing out the rich umami flavor of bulgogi.
+This is the secret to bringing out the umami flavor of bulgogi.

 👨🍳 Directions